iivanoo/covid-apps-observer/data/data_community/reports/resources/com.joinzoe.covid_zoe___2.5.0/report.md

 > Great app to support national lockd and r3se but doe snot always remind you to log and record<br> :date: __2021-05-15 22:37:27__

-> Very good app that is easy to use .
-No problem with push notifications.
-Would have given 5 stars but for one problem.
-Example: I noticed when reporting this morning (14 May) that the app said that I hadn't reported for 3 days.
-This is incorrect and is not the first time that this has happened.
-There appears to be a problem here where data is not always collected, or has gone missing somehow.<br> :date: __2021-05-14 11:30:08__

-> I'm close to giving up on this app.
-My second jab was done as part of a trial.
-The app does not want trial jabs to be recorded.
-So I have to lie every day and say I haven't had a second jab.
-I also had hay fever recently and was asked to take a Covid test.
-Hay fever is completely normal for me at this time of year.
-I will probably have it for a couple of months.
-I'm not taking dozens of Covid tests!<br> :date: __2021-05-12 01:39:30__

-> It is a bit quirky ..needs some fine tuning to make it work better<br> :date: __2021-05-10 16:22:30__

 #### 2-star reviews